mmontalbo/grim_rust/docs/startup_overview.md

 default and exits once the overlays stabilise.
 See `docs/grim_viewer_modules.md` for a module map and additional workflow notes.

 For a turnkey loop, run `tools/run_manny_boot.sh`.
-The helper first invokes `grim_engine --run-lua` with timeline and audio exports, then launches `grim_viewer` against the freshly generated manifests.
+The helper captures the timeline, movement, hotspot, audio, depth, and Lua geometry artefacts into `artifacts/run_cache/`, then launches `grim_viewer` against the fresh snapshot with the geometry automatically attached.
 Any additional arguments passed to the script are forwarded to the viewer step, so `tools/run_manny_boot.sh --headless` will run the same pipeline without opening a window.